stephengold/Acorus/README.md

 `CameraOrbitAppState` is entirely controlled by 2 signals, and it doesn't care which hotkeys are bound to those signals.
-This makes it easy to customize which hotkeys do what.
+This makes it very easy to customize which hotkeys do what.

 ### TestTwoModes

+In Acorus, an application can attach multiple input modes, but it can only enable them one at a time.

 This example illustrates an `AbstractDemo` with 2 input modes:
-The initially-active mode enables `FlyByCamera` for camera movement.
+The default mode (initially active) enables `FlyByCamera` for camera movement.
-The other mode allows you to type a line of text.
+The other mode (named "edit") allows you to type a line of text.

 ### TestCursors

 To remind the user which input mode is active, you can give each mode its own cursor style.

-This example demonstrates 4 input modes, each with its own cursor.
+This example demonstrates 4 input modes, each with its own cursor style.

 ### TestDsEdit

 This example demonstrates how to use the built-in `DsEditOverlay` appstate to edit display settings from within an `AbstractDemo`.

+### TestHeadless

+Acorus offers some features that aren't directly related to user interface.
+Occasionally, an application that runs in a headless context will want to utilize these features.

+`TestHeadless` is a simple example of a headless `ActionApplication`.

 [Jump to table of contents](#toc)